neoforged/Documentation/docs/items/tools.md

 - Adding a `Tool` with your own rules by setting `DataComponents#TOOL` via `Item.Properties#component`.
 - Adding attributes to the item (e.g. attack damage, attack speed) via `Item.Properties#attributes`.
-- Overriding `IItemExtension#canPerformAction` to determine what [`ToolAction`s][toolaction] the item can perform.
+- Overriding `IItemExtension#canPerformAction` to determine what [`ItemAbility`s][itemability] the item can perform.
-- Calling `IBlockExtension#getToolModifiedState` if you want your item to modify the block state on right click based on the `ToolAction`s.
+- Calling `IBlockExtension#getToolModifiedState` if you want your item to modify the block state on right click based on the `ItemAbility`s.
 - Adding your tool to some of the `minecraft:enchantable/*` tags so that your item can have certain enchantments applied to it.

-## `ToolAction`s
+## `ItemAbility`s

-`ToolAction`s are an abstraction over what a tool can and cannot do.
+`ItemAbility`s are an abstraction over what an item can and cannot do.
 This includes both left-click and right-click behavior.
-NeoForge provides default `ToolAction`s in the `ToolActions` class:
+NeoForge provides default `ItemAbility`s in the `ItemAbilities` class:

-- Digging actions.
+- Digging abilities.
 These exist for all four `DiggerItem` types as mentioned above, as well as sword and shears digging.
-- Axe right-click actions for stripping (logs), scraping (oxidized copper) and unwaxing (waxed copper).
+- Axe right-click abilities for stripping (logs), scraping (oxidized copper) and unwaxing (waxed copper).
-- Shear actions for harvesting (honeycombs), carving (pumpkins) and disarming (tripwires).
+- Shear abilities for harvesting (honeycombs), carving (pumpkins) and disarming (tripwires).
-- Actions for shovel flattening (dirt paths), sword sweeping, hoe tilling, shield blocking, and fishing rod casting.
+- Abilities for shovel flattening (dirt paths), sword sweeping, hoe tilling, shield blocking, and fishing rod casting.

-To create your own `ToolAction`s, use `ToolAction#get` - it will create a new `ToolAction` if needed.
+To create your own `ItemAbility`s, use `ItemAbility#get` - it will create a new `ItemAbility` if needed.
 Then, in a custom tool type, override `IItemExtension#canPerformAction` as needed.

-To query if an `ItemStack` can perform a certain `ToolAction`, call `IItemStackExtension#canPerformAction`.
+To query if an `ItemStack` can perform a certain `ItemAbility`, call `IItemStackExtension#canPerformAction`.
 Note that this works on any `Item`, not just tools.

 ## Armor